 SUSSEX MARSHALL SCHOLARSHIPS

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at University of Sussex and will be for up to two years (with a possibility of a third year for doctoral studies) .
-If awarded a Sussex Marshall Scholarship candidates would be expected to study at University of Sussex.
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Sussex and will be for up to two years (with a possibility of a third year for doctoral studies).
+If awarded a Sussex Marshall Scholarship candidates would be expected to study at the University of Sussex.

 Our research covers all major social science disciplines, and interdisciplinary areas such as development studies.
-The 2015 QS University World Rankings placed the University of Sussex at number one in the world for development studies.
-The ranking – placing Sussex above Harvard, Oxford and the LSE – reflects the academic reputation, quality, impact and range of international development research undertaken and courses offered across the Sussex campus.
+The 2019 QS University World Rankings placed the University of Sussex at number one in the world for Development Studies.
+The ranking – placing Sussex above Harvard, Oxford and the LSE – reflects the academic reputation, quality, impact and range of international development teaching and research undertaken across the Sussex campus.
 Development studies draws on academic expertise in the School of Global Studies (which hosts the Sussex Centre for Migration Research), Science Policy Research Unit (SPRU), Centre for International Education (CIE) and Institute of Development Studies (IDS).
+We continue to innovate in this area and, building on Sussex’s tradition of inter-disciplinarity and societal engagement, the Sussex Sustainability Research Programme represents the community of sustainability researchers at the University of Sussex and the Institute of Development Studies (IDS).

 In the arts and humanities, Sussex has pioneered interdisciplinary studies, unifying a strong focus on historical study with the exploration of modern and postmodern theory.
-Prime examples of this are our Sussex Centre for American Studies and our Centre for Early Modern and Medieval Studies, which works in partnership with the Globe Theatre, London.
+Prime examples of this are our Sussex Centre for American Studies and the Sussex Humanities Lab.
 In the 2014 Research Excellence Framework, History at Sussex was the highest rated submission in the UK for the quality of its research outputs and the School of English was placed 9th in the UK out of 89 submissions to the English Language and Literature panel.
 Particular strengths include our Centre for Creative and Critical Thought and our Centre for Modernist Studies, which draws on the University of Sussex’s Special Collections including the papers of Rudyard Kipling and a series of collections relating to the Bloomsbury Group, including the Monks House Papers of Virginia Woolf and Leonard Woolf, the Edith Sitwell papers, the Charleston papers and the Carrington Papers.

 In the sciences, we are proud to have been home to the research of three Nobel Prize winners and the winner of the Crafoord Prize (in biosciences).
 The University of Sussex Biological Sciences submission in the 2014 Research Excellence Framework was ranked 10th overall and 3rd for output quality and included the Genome Damage and Stability Centre (GDSC), a world-renowned research centre focused on basic/discovery science in the field of genome instability and human disease.
 Additional strengths can be found in School of Mathematical and Physical Sciences (including Quantum technology research), the School of Engineering and Informatics and in cross-disciplinary research centres such as Sussex Neuroscience, which hosts a prestigious Alzheimer’s Society Doctoral Training Centre.